enejota-njs/CulturalDiary/README.md

 - Java

-## Programming Language

-The project is entirely developed in **Java**, taking advantage of its object-oriented features and portability.

 ## Technologies Used

 - **JavaFX**: Used to build the graphical user interface (GUI), enabling dynamic and responsive screen transitions and layouts.